 Although often neglected, we all know that proper grease-lubrication of industrial equipment and machinery makes everything run smoother, more efficiently and minimises problems associated with high temperature, friction, wear, rust, corrosion and extreme pressure.
 Despite the fact that at least 70 per cent of greases are lithium based, newer calcium sulfonate greases offer superior multi-purpose performance.
 But with a multitude of products on the market, how do you choose between them?

-Here, Mark Burnett, VP of the lubricants and fuel additives platform of water, energy and maintenance solutions provider, NCH Europe, gives three key tips for choosing your grease.
+Here the lubricants and fuel additives platform of NCH, gives three key tips for choosing your grease.

 1. Make sure your grease can stay put under heavy loads